hanwenlei/practice/README.md

 # first
-this is my first repository
+This is my first repository.
+There are some practical and essential program libraries such as heterogeneous linked list, heterogeneous stack and so on.